eddiedane/rake/README.md

   - link: https://example.com/category-1
     interact:
       nodes:
-        - selector: a.product-page
+        - element: a.product-page
           all: true
           links:
             - name: product_pages
               url: $attr{href}
 ```

-In this example, all links matching the `a.product-page` selector will be captured and stored under the name "product_pages".
+In this example, all links matching the `a.product-page` css selector will be captured and stored under the name "product_pages".

 #### Referencing Captured Links